 My primary interest is looking at ways to solve business problems, become more productive and come up with more efficient ways to do things like marketing and how we select and use digital information systems.
-As a management consultant, one tends to work in fields that range from IT to Recruitment.

 I like free and open-source technologies that get you powerful and cost-effective technology solutions while protecting your freedom to use and change things as you need.

 I started my career in an energy consultancy in 2004 that was one of the first organisations to bring the methods and processes used in financial markets to the energy market.